pksrc/cloudtekki/content/posts/euc/packer-windows.md

 - **Variables**: self explanatory - define any and all your variables here.. these will be used in the following sections
 - **Builder(s)**: These are platform specific using various APIs to product consistent images across various platforms such as AWS, Azure, GCP, VMware
 - **Provisioners**: does stuff to configure the image after booting - such as installing packages
-- **Post Processors**: runs after the image is built - such as exporting the app
+- **Post Processors**: runs after the image is built - such as exporting the VM as an OVA

 ## Template for Windows

-Let's now go over the details of the Packer template for Windows.
+Let's go over the details of the Packer template that I've leveraged for the Windows 10 build.
 You can find the template that I've used in my github repo - https://github.com/pksrc/packer

 ```
 git clone https://github.com/pksrc/packer.git